History New to Teaching Conference and Workshop

 Times may be subject to slight variation.

-This event is free to attend and has received generous sponsorship and support from the Royal Historical Society and the University of Manchester.
+This event is free to attend and has received generous sponsorship and support from the Royal Historical Society, History UK and the University of Manchester.

 There may be some bursaries available, from History UK, for those travelling more than 100 miles by train to attend this event.
 Please contact the organiser for information.